cr1901/pcbios/biosdesc.md

 Most hardware is exposed through x86 port-mapped I/O ports.
 Memory-mapped I/O is reserved for BIOS ROM chips, extra memory and the frame buffer.

-The minimum external hardware configuration so that the BIOS doesn't complain (at least IBM's) appears to be Floppy and Video Card.
+The minimum external hardware configuration so that the BIOS doesn't complain (at least IBM's) appears to be floppy and keyboard.

 The following sections describe programming and hardware considerations for expansion cards.
 The topics discussed here all have circuit schematics, from which most of this information is derived.
 Most of these expansion cards use TTL latches/registers to implement I/O ports, which feed into/out of other parts of the expansion card circuitry.
 These latches can (and do) affect operation of other main control logic components, such as the CRT Controller's input clock speed being determined by the CGA mode control register.
 These are interactions between hardware components (beyond address decoding) that cannot necessarily be inferred *just* from the datasheets for the relevant hardware and TTL chips.
 ###MDA Card